Flame-Lurker/Fox-Eye/README.md

 - Built and tested on Starship 2.0.0 (Windows).
 Compatibility with other versions is not guaranteed.
 - This is an unofficial mod and is not affiliated with the Starship development team.

 *Developed with assistance from Claude (Anthropic).
-This is my first mod and I'm not a coder*

 ---